BCDevOps/platform-services/apps/sso/docs/cluster-sso.md

 - Openshift usernames map directly to a github username.

 ## Option 1: Use SSO IDIR for Authentication/Authorization
+> Notes on SSO IDIR and multi-factor-auth:
+>
+>We have had a discussion with the IDIR MFA team and are aware that IDIR Multi-Factor-Auth is currently used in production apps for a small set of users (things like Teams).
+> - The Platform Services Team (ShellyXueHan, patricksimonian, Nick c) will be beta testing MFA in general against Keycloak late Sept.
+> - The process to get onboarded with MFA is manual and requires sending an email with a list of names you would like to have MFA enabled
+> - This rollout can take approx. 1 week from what I've gather
+> - General MFA rollout will not be available until early next year

 Ditch the usage of the Github OAuth App.
 Users will authenticate with the IDIRs via SSO.